Sunflower-Dolls/Vapoursynth-llvmexpr/README.md

 # Vapoursynth-llvmexpr

 A [VapourSynth](https://www.vapoursynth.com/) filter for evaluating complex mathematical or logical expressions.
-It utilizes an LLVM-based JIT (Just-In-Time) compiler to translate expressions into native code.
+It utilizes multiple backends to accelerate computations, including an LLVM-based JIT (Just-In-Time) compiler for native CPU code and a Vulkan-based backend for GPU execution.

 The plugin provides two main logical functions:
 *   `llvmexpr.Expr`: Evaluates an expression for **every pixel** in a frame, ideal for spatial filtering and general image manipulation.